fetchai/docs-archived/etch-language-guide/docs/states.md

 <h1>States</h1>

-Smart contracts store data on the Fetch.AI distributed ledger using `State` and `PersistentMap` data structures.
+Smart contracts store data on the Fetch.AI distributed ledger using `State`.

 A `State` is declared as a `State<ValueType>(name : String, value : ValueType)` like this: